 If the bidder is unable to provide this evidence, upon request and without delay, it should not be taken forward to tender stage or be awarded the contract.

 Exceptionally, where there is a genuine concern and a risk to the effective conduct of the procurement exercise, you may request, at any time, all or part of the supporting documents.
 Such requests can be made to the bidder or any subcontractors, consortia members or other bodies whose capability and capacity will be relied on to perform the contract.

 Further information can be found in the SPD FAQ page.

 SPD Do's and Don'ts

 |Select only the questions that are relevant to the procurement exercise||Add any questions to the SPD|

 |Set your minimum standards and requirements upfront||Set minimum standard too high|

 |Inform bidders of the scoring and weighting in the contract notice and/or procurement documents||Use award criteria in the SPD|

-Where the bidder is relying on other parties to meet the selection criteria, you should request a separate SPD (Scotland) response from each party being relied on.
+Where the bidder is relying on other parties to meet the selection criteria, for example as part of a consortium or is using a sub-contractor, you should request a separate SPD response from each party being relied on.